llpeterson/data/presentation.md

 </schema>
 ```

-This XSD looks superficially similar to our example document , but only
+This XSD looks superficially similar to our example document
-because XML Schema is itself an XML-based language.
-There is an obvious
+`employee.xml`, and for good reason: XML Schema is itself an XML-based
-relationship between this XSD and the document defined above.
-For
+language.
+There is an obvious relationship between this XSD and the
-example,
+document defined above.
+For example,

 ```xml
 <element name="title" type="string"/>